Mauritius: Tourism

 Mauritius is a major tourist destination, and the tourism sector is one of the main pillars of the Mauritian economy.
-The island nation enjoys a tropical climate with clear warm sea waters, beaches, tropical fauna and flora, complemented by a multi-ethnic and cultural population.
-The forecast of tourist arrivals for the year 2019 is maintained at 1,450,000, representing an increase of 3.6% over the figure of 1,399,408 in 2018.
+Mauritius enjoys a tropical climate with clear warm sea waters, beaches, tropical fauna and flora, complemented by a multi-ethnic and cultural population.
+In 2025, the number of tourist arrivals recorded was 1.44 million, an increase from the 1.38 million in 2024.

-Mauritius currently has two UNESCO World Heritage Sites, namely, Aapravasi Ghat and Le Morne Cultural Landscape.
-Additionally, Black River Gorges National Park is currently in the UNESCO tentative list.
+Mauritius has two UNESCO World Heritage Sites, namely, Aapravasi Ghat and Le Morne Cultural Landscape.
+Black River Gorges National Park is currently in the UNESCO tentative list.